 Sending a child off to his room or punishing him for whining won’t improve the situation either.
 He might come back from punishment or time out a quieter person, but he won’t feel good inside.
 He will probably find ways to balk, to stir up difficulties with others, or to zone out.
 This persistent unhappiness is hard on parents.
 When we take the time and energy to try to solve a problem, we parents feel insulted when it doesn’t stay solved!

-Children whining are children who are communicating important information
+Whining children are communicating important information

 We’d like to offer you a fresh way to understand why your child whines, and give you some interesting solutions to try.
 We start with the observation that, like every other behavior children have, whining is important communication.
 We parents wish the message would come in some other form—any other form!
 But whining is news from your child, hot off the press.
 The headline is: “I feel alone!
 I feel powerless!”